 Please refer to the footnote on this page.

-As can be seen from the diagrams on the left and right the specific interests of wage earners and asset holders are diametrically opposed in terms of critical macroeconomic indicators.
+As can be seen from the diagrams on the left and right the specific interests of wage earners and asset holders are diametrically opposed in terms of desired price movements.

 Rises or inflation in assets benefit asset holders whereas inflation in goods and service prices prejudice wage-earners.
 The technological benefits of deflation favour wage-earners while deflation in asset prices prejudice asset holders.

 Asset holders enhance their income and wealth by dealing on the basis of price performance ratios that exceed unity (>1.00) whereas supply side production that is able to raise productivity and lower unit prices needs to operate at a price performance ratio of less than unity (<1.00).
 These significant differences in interests are marked by the red dots